bakrx12/UCP-Smart-Portal/README.md

 This is a `3.6.0` beta, so expect some rough edges.
 The extension otherwise works as expected.

-- **Settings page buttons** are currently broken — clicking them does nothing.
+- **Settings page buttons** are currently broken, clicking them does nothing.
 The **toggles still work normally**, and the settings page can still be navigated using the keyboard.
 - **Notifications** are currently a **work in progress** and may not function reliably yet.
-- No other known issues at the moment.
+- No other known issues at the moment, above issues will be fixed in v3.6.2.

 <br/>